-The cool climate wines of Tasmania have secured a special place within the Australian wine industry.
-With greater frequency mainland wine companies/makers are procuring Tasmanian land and/or established vineyards to source grapes for their premium sparkling wines.
+The wines from the cool climate of Tasmania have secured a special place within the Australian wine industry.
+With greater frequency, mainland wine companies/makers are procuring Tasmanian land and/or established vineyards to source grapes for their premium sparkling wines.
 Tasmania’s cooler climate is able to achieve a delicacy of flavour not achievable in warmer regions.

 There have been studies to show that Tasmania’s terroir, specifically the climate, is similar to the wine growing regions of Northern France.

 It is not surprising that our flagship red is the burgundy beauty Pinot Noir and our sparkling wines are challenging the long held position of the Champagne region.